syeda27/MonoRARP/Docs/FutureWork.md

 # Real time driver risk estimation using object detection
 ### Integrated inputs include monocular video sources and GPS

+TODO: update all documents...

 # Improvements to make
-This work is currently just a litle bit more than a minimum viable product.
+This work is currently just a little bit more than a minimum viable product.
 To that end, there are a lot of possible improvements to make.
 Below I have listed the ones I have thought of, in no particular order:
 * Prioritize these improvements
 * Incorporate Lane Information
     - Helen Jiang did a great job of working on this, so we still have to incorporate it into this setup somehow.